tzolov/calcite-sql-rewriter/README.md

   PRIMARY KEY (deptno, version_number)
 );
 ```
-* `version_number` - version when the row that was inserted.
-An increasing number, the highest value represents the current row state.
+* `version_number` &mdash; version when the row that was inserted.
+An increasing number, the highest value represents
-* `subsequent_version_number` - marks deleted rows and can be populated on older records by background archival tasks.
+  the current row state.
+* `subsequent_version_number` &mdash; denotes the next version of the record.
+Since existing records cannot be updated,
+  this will usually be NULL (the exception being deleted records, where this is set to match the `version_number`).
+  Also background archival tasks can populate this for older records as an optimisation.

-Note that the new key is composed of the original key(s) `deptno` and the `version_number`!
+Note that the new key is composed of the original key(s) (in this example `deptno`) and the `version_number`!

 Below are few sample `INSERT`, `UPDATE`, `DELETE` and `SELECT` statements and their internal representation.